 - Bubbles – Perfectly round pieces.

 - Boulders – Huge lumps of sea glass.

 - Stoppers -Bottle tops.

 - Marbles – Used as children’s toys before modern technology.

 - Bottles – Some bottles can be found still intact.

-One of the most attractive qualities of seaglass is the stunning range of colours that are available to find.
+One of the best things about seaglass is that it comes in such a wide range of beautiful colours.
 Unfortunately, some colours are easier to find than others and may require extensive searching.
 The reason behind this is that some coloured bottles were produced more than others.
-White, green, and brown bottles were mass-produced for various purposes, so these are the most common to find.
+There were a lot of white, green, and brown bottles made for different uses, so these are the most common ones to find.
 Rarer colours include:

 Another rare colour of seaglass is red, and it is very sought-after.
 Red was a popular colour for tableware, some bottles, and also red warning lights.

 The pink glass was used for Depression-era tableware.
-Most of the pink seaglass that we find today is coloured pink from the sun.
+Most of the pink sea glass that we find today is coloured pink by the sun.
 Clear glass bottles were made with selenium as a decolourant.
 A chemical reaction between the selenium and the sun causes the clear glass to turn a light pink colour.

 This colour of sea glass originates from bottles and jars that were used for different medicines in the 1880s and ‘pseudo’ medicines in the 1950s, such as Noxzema, Vic vapour rub, and Pepto Bismol.
 This blue glass was made by adding cobalt oxide to the glass.